-- 1. Matching

 - a.
 Except as noted in III.G.1.b. below, this program has no statutory matching requirements.
-However, a recipient can commit to providing matching share as shown in the grant agreement.
+However, a recipient can commit to providing matching share as shown in the grant agreement. - b.

-- b.
 Cooperative agreements awarded using the authority in the Department of the Interior, Environment, and Related Agencies Appropriations Act of 2010, Pub.
 L. No. 111-88, require all parties to contribute resources to the accomplishment of the objectives (Pub.
-L. No. 111-88, Title I, Section 112).

-- 2 Level of Effort Not Applicable

-- 3. Earmarking Not Applicable
+L. No. 111-88, Title I, Section 112). - 2 Level of Effort Not Applicable - 3.
+Earmarking Not Applicable

 - a.
 SF-270, Request for Advance or Reimbursement Not Applicable - b.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable

-- c.
-SF-425, Federal Financial Report Applicable

-- 2. Performance Reporting Not Applicable

-- 3. Special Reporting Not Applicable

-- 4. Section 1512 ARRA Reporting Applicable

-- 5. Subaward Reporting under the Transparency Act Applicable (for non-ARRA-funded projects)
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
+SF-425, Federal Financial Report Applicable - 2.
+Performance Reporting Not Applicable - 3.
+Special Reporting Not Applicable - 4.
+Subaward Reporting under the Transparency Act Applicable

-CFDA 15.504 WATER RECLAMATION AND REUSE PROGRAM
+CFDA 15.504 TITLE XVI WATER RECLAMATION AND REUSE PROGRAM